systemed/tilemaker/docs/CONFIGURATION.md

 If you need to include OSM object types as well, you can use the `OsmType()` function in your `process.lua` script.

+It is possible to override the original OSM ID using the function `ModifyId(newId)`.

 ## Lua processing reference

 Your Lua file can supply these functions for tilemaker to call: